mondo-mob/spring-boot-gae/README.md

 ```
 gradle bintrayUpload --info
 ```
 The above command fails silently (as of version `1.8.0` of `gradle-bintray-plugin` so just make sure it didn't skip upload due to undefined key).

-TODO: There are some additional steps to trigger sync to maven central.
-These instructions will be updated once the setup is complete and verification has been done.
+If you are setup with correct privileges then that's it.
+No manual steps - sync to maven central also triggered.

 ### Installing the Library